 The unofficial beginning to summer is just days away and that also marks the unofficial beginning of Iowa’s boating season.
-Boaters across the state are anxious to get out on the lake after the long winter and are preparing their watercraft for the long holiday weekend.
+Boaters across the state are anxious to get out on the lake after the cool and wet spring and are preparing their watercraft for the long holiday weekend.

 Susan Stocker, boating law administrator and education coordinator for the Iowa Department of Natural Resources, said safety should be the top priority for all boaters.

-In 2017, there were 41 reported boating incidents on Iowa waters: 22 of those were personal injury; 15 were property damage incidents and 4 resulted in fatalities.
+In 2021, there were 33 reported boating incidents on Iowa waters: 26 of those were personal injury; 17 involved property damage, and three resulted in fatalities.
+None of the fatalities involved alcohol.

 Stocker advised to have someone on your watercraft be a lookout for large debris that is often under the water with only a small portion showing above water.
 It is easy to miss and can cause major damage to your vessel.
 Be sure to check ahead that the boat ramps are open before heading out.